 Common signs of compassion fatigue

-Compassion fatigue is basically a chronic, low level cloud over the care and concern you have for your older adult.
+Compassion fatigue is essentially a chronic, low-level cloud that hovers over the care and concern you have for your older adult.

-When you overuse your compassion without taking time to regularly recharge, the ability to feel and care for others becomes worn down.
+When you overuse your compassion without taking time to recharge regularly, the ability to feel and care for others becomes worn down.

 Common symptoms of compassion fatigue include: